Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Repair and modify aircraft structures
+• fix and modify aircraft structures

-• Test, repair and recover aircraft structures
+• test and recover aircraft structures

-• Inspect and repair wooden structures
+• inspect and fix wooden structures

-• Work in aircraft structural maintenance workshops
+• work in aircraft structural maintenance workshops.

 Course outcomes

-• Experience working on real fixed and rotary-wing aircraft
+• Experience working on real fixed and rotary-wing aircraft.

-SuitabilityIs this course right for you?
+Is this course right for you?

 Entry requirements

-This course requires evidence of previous experience or study before you can enrol
+This course requires evidence of previous experience or study before you can enrol.

 Apprenticeship

-• Be employed as an apprentice in the industry
+• Be employed as an apprentice in the industry.

-• Register with an Apprenticeship Network Provider who will support your application
+• Register with an Apprenticeship Connect Australia Provider (ACAP) who will support your application.

 Non-apprenticeship